obarthel/amiga-smbfs/README.md

 Please note that the `WRITEBEHIND` switch has no effect if `PROTOCOL=nt1` is used because the **smbfs** program will then be using a different server write command which does not support the "write behind" functionality.

+#### 5.3.5. `READTHRESHOLD/N/K` and `WRITETHRESHOLD/N/K`

+The purpose of **smbfs** is chiefly to enable you to read and write files stored on a networked computer.
+To this end **smbfs** tries its best to squeeze as much performance out of the data transmission as possible.

+Generally, each data transmission consists of two distinct parts.
+The first part contains information about the data that is being transmitted, such as its size and which file it belongs to.
+The second part is the data being transmitted.

+**smbfs** can either send/receive both parts in a single step, or it can send/receive each part separately.
+If the data is received/sent in a single step, **smbfs** must spend extra time picking the data apart after it has received it (splitting it up into the information section and the data section), or combine the information and data section prior to sending them as single block of data.

+This picking apart/combining comes with a cost because memory contents will have to be copied around.
+This cost can result in lower performance, which is why **smbfs** defaults to breaking up the transmission into two steps.

+However, it is not a given that breaking up the transmission into two steps will always be faster than using a single step, which is where the `READTHRESHOLD` and `WRITETHRESHOLD` options come in.

+Transmissions which move large amounts of data tend to benefit significantly from sending/receiving each part of the transmission separately.
+The same may not be true for small amounts of data being transmitted.

+Through the `READTHRESHOLD` and `WRITETHRESHOLD` options you can control the minimum transmission size at which **smbfs** will always send/receive each part of the transmission separately.
+In order to make sending small amounts of data more efficient, `WRITETHRESHOLD=1500` may be a good choice.

 ### 5.4.
 Compatibility

 Both the file server and the software running on your Amiga may suffer from compatibility issues.
 For example, Amiga programs may be unable to deal with file names longer than 30 characters and then crash as a result.
 For some of these issues workarounds may be available.